realpython/author-tools/README.md

 # Real Python Author Tools

-This is a Visual Studio Code extension with a set of tools that will help authors for the Real Python blog.
+This is a Visual Studio Code extension with a set of tools that will help authors for [realpython.com](https://realpython.com)

-open an issue on the [repo here](https://github.com/realpython/author-tools).
+Open an issue on the [repo here](https://github.com/realpython/author-tools).

 ## Setup